lipido/kargos/README.md

 - "imageWidth", "imageHeight" attributes (**non BitBar, kargos only**).
 Max size for the image.
 If only one is provided, aspect ratio is preserved.
 - "terminal" attribute.
+- "onclick" attribute (**non BitBar, kargos only**).
+Possible values: `bash` or `href`.
+What to execute if you click on the line, that is, to run the command indicated in the `bash` attribute or go to the web indicated by the `href` attribute.
+The corresponding "Go" or "Run" button will not appear.
 - HTML support.
 Only the subset [supported by QML](http://doc.qt.io/qt-5/richtext-html-subset.html).
 - Interval detection on the command filename.
 A custom interval option is available.